Larry Fink

 Laurence Douglas Fink (born November 2, 1952) is an American billionaire businessman.
 He is a co-founder, chairman, and CEO of BlackRock, an American multinational investment management corporation.
 BlackRock is the largest money-management firm in the world with more than trillion in assets under management.
 In April 2024, Fink's net worth was estimated at billion according to Forbes.
-He is the Co-Chairman of the World Economic Forum.
+He is a co-chairman of the World Economic Forum.
 In 2025, Time magazine listed him as one of the world's 100 most influential people.

 Early life

 Fink was born on November 2, 1952.
 He grew up as one of three children in a Jewish family in Van Nuys, California.
-His mother Lila (1930–2012) was an English professor and his father Frederick (1925–2013) owned a shoe store.
-He earned a BA in political science from UCLA in 1974.
-Fink was also a member of Kappa Beta Phi.
-He then received an MBA in real estate at the UCLA Anderson School of Management in 1976.
+His mother, Lila (1930–2012), was an English professor, and his father, Frederick (1925–2013), owned a shoe store.
+He graduated from the University of California, Los Angeles with a B.A. in political science in 1974.
+He then received an M.B.A. in real estate at the UCLA Anderson School of Management in 1976.